qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_zonal_statistics.rst

 the results of a thematic classification.
 It allows you to calculate several values of the pixels of a raster layer with the help of a polygonal vector layer (see figure_zonal_statistics_).
-Choosing a color band, the plugin generates output columns in the vector layer with a user-defined prefix and calculates for each polygon, statistics on pixels that are within.
+Choosing a color band, the plugin generates output columns in the vector layer with an user-defined prefix and calculates for each polygon, statistics on pixels that are within.
 The available statistics are :

 - **Count**: to count the number of pixels